TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Representative Full-Conversation Examples

-Taken together, these conversations provide an intuitive feel for the \textbf{emergent structure} that \textsc{Time} scaffolds through its curriculum and alignment protocol, and for the kind of contextual reasoning behavior that \textsc{Time}Bench is designed to diagnose.
+Taken together, these conversations provide an intuitive view of the behavioral structure that \textsc{Time} learns through its curriculum and alignment protocol, and of the kinds of latent-state reasoning behavior that \textsc{Time}Bench is designed to diagnose.